kadowning1/kadowning1.github.io/blog.md

 ![Bootcamp](https://www.incimages.com/uploaded_files/image/1920x1080/software-computer-code-1940x900_35196.jpg)

 >The first week has given me all the emotions that I've expected.
 Excitement, nervousness, anxiousness, and a sense of purpose knowing I'm on the right track.
 I've enjoyed all of the headaches and processes of the first week especially with *Git* and *GitHub*.
 I know it is not going to be easy, but I can't wait to build on skills each day.
-I'm looking forward to grasping *JavaScript* as well as continue building on my introductory *Git* skills.
+I'm looking forward to grasping *JavaScript* as well as continuing building on my introductory *Git* skills.
 Additionally in talking to mentors in the field, I'm eager to learn more on the *SQL* & Backend side of the entire stack.
 Let the fun begin!

  #### Activities outside of Bootcamp I enjoy:
 >>1.
 Peloton ![Peloton](https://res.cloudinary.com/peloton-cycle/image/fetch/dpr_1.0,f_auto,q_auto:best,w_560/https://s3.amazonaws.com/workout-metric-images-prod/10e643fc3b7b44928e3c97a372322874)